Learning The Likelihood Test With One-Class Classifiers for Physical Layer Authentication: lt with Machine Learning Models

 \subsection{On the Domain ${\mathcal X}$}

 The knowledge of the domain $\mathcal X$ of the artificial dataset may not be trivial to obtain.

 In typical \ac{pla} contexts, the first possibility is that we know some properties of the \ac{cf} vectors.
-For example, \ac{cf} vectors obtained by digital sampling an analog signal, are typically clipped within an acquisition range.
+For example, \ac{cf} vectors obtained by digital sampling an analog signal are typically clipped within an acquisition range.

 A second possibility occurs when we know that the domain of \ac{cf} vectors in the negative class is the same as those in the positive class.
 In this case, following the \ac{ml} approach, we can {\em learn} the domain from the dataset $\mathcal D_0$ as $\hat{\mathcal X}$.
 This approach works well when dataset $\mathcal D_0$ covers all points of the domain, i.e., domain $\mathcal X$ is a discrete set.
 When domain $\mathcal X$ is a continuous set of points, we can interpolate \ac{cf} vectors from $\mathcal D_0$ to obtain a continuous domain.
+Once a $\mathcal{X}$ is identified, it is possible to introduce a normalization step, where each original \ac{cf} $x_m$ is transformed as